Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_R/packages.rst

 When installing your own packages, you could define the installation location by setting the variable ``R_LIBS_USER`` before you start R.  The default value defined by R is ``$HOME/R/x86_64-pc-linux-gnu-library/{version}`` where ``{version}`` is the R version.

 .. note::
-    Please be noted that the R packages are sometimes compiled against their dependent libraries and the R version you use to install them.
-You might need to re-install them for a different R version or after upgrade of system libraries and the operating system.
+    R packages are sometimes compiled against their dependent libraries and the R version you use to install them.
+You might need to re-install them for a different R version or after the dependent libraries are upgraded in the cluster.

 Hereafter are instructions for installing specific packages: